webbilicious/listolicious/readme.txt

 = 1.2 =

-* Added the ability to add a redirect url for the movies, for example a link to IMDb.
+* Added the ability to add a redirect url for the movies, for example a link to IMDb
-* Minor updates to the stylesheet.
+* Minor updates to the stylesheet

 = 1.1.1 =